-12. Encourages the Secretariat to continuously assist Member States in enhancing public awareness and understanding of peaceful uses of nuclear energy, including by publishing reports on stakeholder involvement and public information as well as organizing conferences, technical meetings and workshops, among other mechanisms.
+10. Encourages the Secretariat to continuously assist Member States in enhancing public awareness and understanding of peaceful uses of nuclear energy, as well as in building their stakeholder engagement capacity, including through the NESECC, and by publishing relevant reports as well as by organizing schools on stakeholder engagement and establishing a stakeholder engagement advisory service and conferences, technical meetings and workshops, among other mechanisms.